chihacknight/chihacknight.org/_posts/blog/2017-03-30-5-years-chi-hack-night-call-for-speakers.md

 layout: blog
 categories:
   - blog
-title: "5 Years of Chi Hack Night - Call for Lightning Presentations and Testimonials"
+title: "Celebrate 5 Years of Chi Hack Night with Us!"
-description: ""
+description: "April 18, 2017 will mark the 250th episode of Chi Hack Night.
+That's 5 years!
+To celebrate this day, we want to hear from you, the members of Chi Hack Night, via lightning talks and testimonials."
 date: 2017-03-30
-image: /images/blog/2016-12-02-lightning-talks-iii/lightning-talks-iii.jpg
+image: /images/blog/Chi-Hack-Night-5-years.jpg
 author: Derek Eder
 author_url: https://twitter.com/derekeder
 author_image: /images/people/derek_eder.jpg